Blog Post

 The decline of America’s role in the world, driven down by the presidency of Donald Trump and his administration, is now in the hands of our protest movement – and frankly – that’s where it belongs, with the people.
 The question is, can we the people get past differences and collectively deliver governments at the local, state, and national levels that reflect the multicultural diversity of marchers in the streets?
 Can we get to the place where the values of love, compassion, justice, and equality the peaceful protests demand is at the forefront of institutional change and not an afterthought of convenience?
 George Floyd’s legacy is poised to propel our communities closer toward the aspiration of a more perfect union.
 Every generation of North Americans, whether newly arrived or having multigenerational roots, has struggled to define and achieve this ideal but has never given up on it.
 No matter the odds.

 Now that we have Minnesota’s, the nation’s, even the world’s attention focused on racial disparities in policing and every other aspect of American life, what will we do with it?
-That moment, the pivot from protest to policy is where many movements falter Moving forward, if we don’t ground ourselves in a unity of purpose, we will be divided by those that do not want us to succeed as they have so many times before.
+That moment, the pivot from protest to policy is where many movements falter.
+Moving forward, if we don’t ground ourselves in a unity of purpose, we will be divided by those that do not want us to succeed as they have so many times before.
 Unity does not mean we agree 100% on everything; it means that we agree to unite for a common goal that is unjust and needs reforms.
 Our rights are not pie.
 My liberties and rights do not start, nor end, where yours begin.
 My liberties and rights do not limit yours.

 As I mentioned when starting this series, I’m no Pollyanna.
-Still, I understand how the mental image of Latina woman scurrying about amidst outraged protesters, clipboard in hand, trying to register voters, might lead some to believe otherwise.
+Still, I understand how the mental image of a Latina woman scurrying about amidst outraged protesters, clipboard in hand, trying to register voters, might lead some to believe otherwise.
 As a human and civil rights attorney, I understand spaces of power, who has it, who doesn’t, and why it’s set up that way.
 As one young African American man shouted at me as peaceful protests first turned violent in Minneapolis, “Lady, you just don’t get it.”
 I understood what he meant even if he didn’t understand me.
 At this moment, our collective vote is power.
 I wanted him and others to channel their anger, their outrage, and their pain through their vote.
 I wanted them to know that no matter how powerless they felt, they actually held great political power to change the stage for those who either kept racists systems in place through inaction, or who put them in place through their policies.

 The intersection where George Floyd was killed is the epicenter of memorials and protests in Minneapolis.